vandermeerlab/nept/README.rst

 Open a **new** terminal, create and activate a new conda environment::

-  conda create -n yourenv python=3.5 activate yourenv [Windows] or source activate yourenv [Linux]
+  conda create -n yourenv python=3.6 activate yourenv [Windows] or source activate yourenv [Linux/Mac]

 Install package dependencies::